-A normal "pattern" of optimization in our system is slightly above-average to slightly below-average performance for the first period (depending on how much traffic your site gets -- the greater the traffic, the shorter the time) while the system gathers statistically significant data on your old site and "weeds out" some lower performing variants.
-Undoubtedly, in the early days some of our experiments are going to fail and some succeed and that will be reflected in overall results.
-The results from expriments using the better-preforming layouts can be "diluted" by lower performing layouts until they are excluded from testing.
+A normal "pattern" of optimization in our system is slightly above average to slightly below average performance for the first period (depending on how much traffic your site gets - the greater the traffic, the shorter the time) while the system gathers statistically significant data on your old site and "weeds out" some lower performing variants.
+Undoubtedly, in the early days, some of our experiments are going to fail and some succeed, and that will be reflected in overall results.
+The results from experiments using the better performing layouts can be "diluted" by lower performing layouts until they are excluded from testing.
 During that early period, results can be somewhat inconsistent but tend to improve gradually as time goes on.
 Then, once we get enough data, we often see a sharper improvement in results, followed by a period of solid / steady improvement.
-After that, we see gradual improvement month-over-month for eternity (ok, only for 3.5 years so far, but with the systematic improvements in the technology we expect it to continue over a long period of time)
+After that, we see gradual improvement month-over-month for eternity (ok, only for 3.5 years so far, but with the systematic improvements in the technology we expect it to continue over a long period of time).

 A quick summary:

 Stage 1: Data gathering.
 Performance will vary.

 Stage 2: Optimization time - results similar to stage 1 until one larger improvement "jump", followed by steady improvement).

 Stage 3: Ongoing incremental gains.